 About Culgoa Floodplain

 Stone tool scatters and cooking sites remind visitors that Aboriginal people have had a long association with this place.
-Relics of the pastoral and grazing industries are found throughout the park, which was formally Byra Station.
+Relics of the pastoral and grazing industries are found throughout the park, which was formally Byra Station, with additional pastoral holdings added over the years.

 Help preserve this park's exceptional natural and cultural values by following these few common-sense rules: